 Applicant.
-An Applicant is a company that is requesting certification for a fabrication/manufacturing facility or erection company that does not hold a current AISC certification.
+A company that is requesting certification for a fabrication/manufacturing facility or erection company that does not hold a current AISC certification.
 A Participant applying for additional certifications or endorsements, which are called Scope Changes, is also considered an Applicant.